Days 26-27: CCF: Purring Cheetahs, Flying Meat, and the Work of Saving a Species

 Within minutes her journey home turned into a kind of aviation scavenger hunt involving Frankfurt, Copenhagen, and several other stops.

-Just before the door closed on our flight, she came back to show us she had made it on hers.
+Just before the door closed on our flight, she was whisked on, and came back to show us she had made it.

 After a month like this, a perfectly straightforward journey home would almost seem suspicious.